-A good attachment means that the nipple is moving against the baby's soft palate. if a poor, shallow latch is present, the nipple will not be far enough in baby's mouth and therfore is rubbing against the hard palate.
-In a lot of cases a tongue tie is responsibe for the baby's inability to open his/her mouth wide enough, to manage a good latch and to maintain it for the duration of the feed (baby will often loose the vaccum, slip off the breast or unlatch frequently).
+A good attachment means that the nipple is moving against the baby's soft palate. if a poor, shallow latch is present, the nipple will not be far enough in baby's mouth and therefore is rubbing against the hard palate.
+In a lot of cases a Tongue Tie is responsibe for the baby's inability to open his/her mouth wide enough to manage a good latch and to maintain it for the duration of the feed (baby will often loose the vaccum, slip off the breast or unlatch frequently).

 In a lot of cases a flattened, misshapen nipple can be observed, which is a sign that the nipple was compressed by tongue and hard palate.

 In case of pain it is always advisable to seek the professional help of a Board Certified Lactation Consultant (IBCLC) or a qualified Breastfeeding Counsellor to find the reason for the pain.